cloud-bulldozer/benchmark-operator/CONTRIBUTE.md

 * Add the link for your workload guide to [installation guide](docs/installation.md#running-workloads)
 * Ensure all resources created are within the `ripsaw` namespace, this can be done by setting namespace to use `operator_namespace` var.
 This is to ensure that the resources aren't defaulted to current active namespace which is what `meta.namespace` would default to.
+* You can pass down args for the workload as a new variable that's named after workload name.
+Best to checkout existing workload implementation such as [uperf](docs/uperf.md).
+* If the workload requires some sort of infrastructure to run, you can add another role that would build infra, please check the [yscb](docs/ycsb.md) docs for inspiration.

 ### Best practices for new workloads
 The following steps are suggested for your workload to be added: